JoshuaHolt-Tech/pneumonia_detection/Readme.md

 ## Abstract :book:

-This dataset, available on [Kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia), includes 5,863 X-Ray images, categorized into 2 categories: Pneumonia and Normal.
-The images are organized into three folders (train, validate and test) and contain subfolders for each image category (Pneumonia/Normal).
-The data was further seprated into bacterial and viral pneumonia based on information gathered from their filenames.
+This dataset, available on [Kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) and [Data Mendeley](https://data.mendeley.com/datasets/rscbjbr9sj/2), includes chest X-Ray images categorized into 2 categories: Pneumonia and Normal.
+My notebook gathered information from their filenames to separate the pneumonia data further into bacterial and viral pneumonia sets.
+From there a Convolutional Neural Network is trained and used to classify previosuly unseen images into their respective diagnosis.

 ## Dataset Information :globe_with_meridians:
 <details>